 Unable to attend in person?
 Watch the streamed event here.

-Stopping Time is free and will be livestreamed.
-RSVPing is not mandatory, but we encourage you to register in advance in order to receive updates on the event and the link to the live stream.
-The event is part of a series that concludes Unknown States, an issue devoted to the fictions that make up nations and nationalities.
-The series also includes First World Order, with Ilana Harris-Babou and Yasmina Price, organized with Electronic Arts Intermix (EAI); Empires in the Sky, with Atossa Araxia Abrahamian and Rana Dasgupta; and Executive Fiction, with Richard Beck, Ari Brostoff, and Sean McCann.
+First World Order is free and will be livestreamed.
+RSVPing is not mandatory, but we encourage you to register in advance.
+The event is part of a series that concludes Unknown States, an issue devoted to the fictions that make up nations and nationalities, and is organized with Electronic Arts Intermix (EAI), which now shares an office and venue with Triple Canopy.
+The series also includes Stopping Time, with Lou Cornum, Raven Chacon, and Audra Simpson; Empires in the Sky, with Atossa Araxia Abrahamian and Rana Dasgupta; and Executive Fiction, with Richard Beck, Ari Brostoff, and Sean McCann.